 Guinea-Bissau: more fighting, more displacement

-This is a summary of what was said by UNHCR spokesperson – to whom quoted text may be attributed – at the press briefing, on 5 February 1999, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR staff in Bafata, Guinea-Bissau, have been delivering drinking water to people who have fled renewed fighting in the capital over the last week, and tomorrow plan to carry out distributions of food and soap with other UN agencies.